matteodegobbi/vault/Reinforcement Learning/Dynamic Programming.md

 This just shows how by following the greedy policy we can never do worse but we still haven't shown if it leads to the optimal policy:

 ![[Pasted image 20251019150144.png]]
-This means that if the improvement stops we have reached the optimal policy, this is just the case where after an iteration the inequality in the previous slide are just equalities.
+This means that if the improvement stops we have reached the optimal policy since the policy satisfies Bellman optimality equation, this is just the case where after an iteration the inequality in the previous slide are just equalities.

 Pseudocode for policy iteration (the first part is the same as the previous with different notation):
 ![[Pasted image 20251019150259.png]]